 This collection comprises 3,500 volumes (published 1488–1960s) from the original law collection of the Archbishop of Salzburg's Seminary Library, founded in 1579.
 It was purchased by University of Alberta Libraries in 1965 on the advice of history professor Dr Helen Liebel-Weckowicz.
 Approximately half of the books in the Salzburg Collection (generally items published prior to 1800) are housed in Bruce Peel Special Collections, while the other half are dispersed, by subject, among other libraries at University of Alberta.
-The Salzburg Collection leans heavily toward canon law, but it covers all aspects of law and the different fields of jurisprudence: civil, canon, Church, Roman, criminal, commercial, and constitutional, as well as history and philosophy of law.
-It contains important source materials and a wealth of secondary literature on law.
+The Salzburg Collection leans heavily toward canon law, but it covers all aspects of law: civil, canon, Church, Roman, criminal, commercial, and constitutional, as well as history and philosophy of law.
 Also included are books documenting the history, politics, and culture of the Austro-Hungarian Empire, the Holy Roman Empire, and other European countries, regions and societies over several centuries.
 Researchers can link to a finding aid that lists all items in the collection, and will want to search the main U of A Library catalogue to identify call numbers and request books.

 Note: Dr. Liebel-Weckowicz was instrumental in bringing a second Austrian collection to U of A Libraries, and there has been some confusion about the relationship between these two distinct collections.
 The Leseverein Collection, purchased in 1969, comprises the 13,500 volumes remaining in the private library of the Juridical-Political Reading Club of Vienna at the time of purchase.
 Founded in 1842, the club’s library focused on political science, administration, and law.
 The vast majority of the books in this collection were published in the nineteenth century, so only a small percentage of them are old enough to be considered rare and housed in the Peel library; the majority of the collection is dispersed, by subject, among several libraries at University of Alberta.

 Collection Formats: 16th Century, 17th Century, 18th Century, 19th Century, 20th Century, Books, Incunables, Specialty Bindings -- click to see other collections with this format